paulino/django-bootstrap-sidebar/README.md

-# Collapsible Sidebar Using Bootstrap for DJango
+# Collapsible Sidebar Using Bootstrap for Django

 *Collapsible Sidebar Using Bootstrap* is a base template with a bootstrap simple customization in self-hosted mode (non-CDN).